-We know that is a mouth full.
-Simply put, we learn all we can, and teach all we can, so more deaf children can gain the crucial gift of sound and speech.
+Simply put, we learn all we can, and teach all we can, so more deaf children can gain the crucial gifts of sound and speech.
 Our skilled staff, our passion for children and our dedication to changing lives set us apart.
 Come visit CHS to learn more about what makes us unique.

 CHS is a United Way agency and provides all services on a sliding fee scale.

-To enable children with hearing impairments to reach their full potential by teaching them, listening, speaking and literacy skills.
+The mission of The Center for Hearing and Speech is to enable children with hearing loss to reach their full potential by teaching them listening, speaking and literacy skills.

-All children with hearing impairments will be identified early, families will have access to medical and educational resources, and professionals will provide a supportive learning environment where self-reliance through listening and spoken language is achieved.
+All children with hearing loss will be identified early, families will have access to medical and educational resources, and professionals will provide a supportive, learning environment where self-reliance through spoken language is achieved.